FRACS - Fire Risk Assessors Certification Scheme

 FRACS Individuals Scheme

-FRACS has been designed to provide a 'technical reference' for the risk assessor; using the international standard for bodies operating certification of persons; BS EN ISO/IEC 17024: 2003.
+FRACS has been designed to provide a 'technical reference' for the risk assessor; using the international standard for bodies operating certification of persons; BS EN 17024:2012.
 FRACS provides a standardised and nationally recognised certificate of competence.
 Fire risk assessors who have completed the comprehensive technical evaluation successfully and achieved certification are considered 'competent' to produce risk assessments that are 'suitable and sufficient' for the purposes of the relevant UK fire safety legislation.

 FRACS certified fire risk assessors are all listed on Warrington Certification's register of competent fire risk assessors; a valuable reference for the 'responsible person/duty holder', who needs to commission a fire risk assessment.